-We are writing to inform you that your child received a bump on the head today.

-Whilst your child appeared not to be seriously affected, it is important to consult your doctor or seek further medical advice if your child suffers any drowsiness, vomiting, impaired vision or excessive pain after returning home.
+We are writing to inform you that your child received a bump/injury above their shoulders today.
+Whilst your child appeared not to be seriously affected, it is important to consult your doctor/ seek further medical advice if you are concerned about your child including if your child suffers any drowsiness, vomiting, impaired vision or excessive pain after returning home.

-Park Hill Infonts' School
+Park Hill Infant School

-Park Hill Infant School Telephone: 020 8680 0747
+Telephone: 020 8680 0747 Email: enquiries@parkhill-inf.croydon.sch.uk

-Email: enquiries@parkhill-inf.croydon.sch.uk